Sheffield-NoDDSoc/noddsoc.co.uk/docs/safety/code_of_conduct.md

 Breaking these rules may result in being temporarily or permanently removed from NoDDSoc, depending on the severity of the breach.

 Please note that these rules are subject to change at any time, and any member of [Committee](/committee/members) has the final say on disputes.

-## Game Etiquette Guides

-In order to make sure everyone feels included and welcome in NoDDSoc, we have a set of rules that everyone is expected to follow.
-We have two different guides depending on whether you are a GM or a player:

-- **GMs:** [GM Etiquette Guide][etiquette.gm]
-- **Players:** [Player Etiquette Guide][etiquette.player]